asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "Rage?"

-"Maybe.
-Or certainty.
+"Doubtful.
+A professional wouldn't be angry uless the victim provoked him somehow.
+More likley it was certainty.
 Making sure the job was done."
 Brandon read through the wound descriptions.
 "No defensive wounds on the victim's hands.
 No signs of struggle.
 Toxicology was clean—no drugs, no alcohol, nothing that would impair his ability to fight back."

-"So Palmer either knew his attacker and didn't see it coming, or—"
+"So Palmer either knew his attacker, or—"

 "Or the first strike was completely unexpected and immediately incapacitating."
 Brandon found the photo showing wound locations.
 "The first stab hit the subclavian artery.
 That's skill or luck.
 Either way, Palmer would have lost consciousness within seconds.
 The other eighteen wounds were insurance."